phenixdigital/phoenix_storybook/guides/setup.md

 end
 ```

-## 4. Make your components assets available
+## 4. Make your components' assets available

 Build a new CSS bundle dedicated to your live_view components: this bundle will be used both by your
 app and the storybook.